#Unprocessed FAQ: Additives, Preservatives, and other Confusing Ingredients

 Also incredibly common in processed foods these days, soy lecithin is something you couldn’t make at home.
 It’s commonly used as an emulsifier in foods to keep things in suspension.
 You’ll see it in most commercial chocolate bars, too, since it helps keep the cocoa butter from separating from the cocoa.

 The Fooducate blog has a good overview, and the Weston A. Price Foundation goes through it in much more detail (though I find W.A.P. to be a bit on the biased side, so do with this what you will).
-And here’s the Wikipedia page, which seems to say that it’s perfectly fine for us.
+And here’s the Wikipedia page, which describes it as “highly processed”).

 What concerns me most about lecithin is that it also seems to be in everything.
-It may be just fine for us, and I don’t mean to be alarmist, but when I see it in nearly every packaged product, I start to get rather wary.
+It may be just fine for us, and I don’t mean to be alarmist, but when I see it in nearly every packaged product, I grow wary.

-Carageenan is a “linear sulfated polysaccharide” that is extracted from seaweed.
+Carrageenan is a “linear sulfated polysaccharide” that is extracted from seaweed.
 It’s used in foods as a gelling or thickening agent.
-You’ll find it in most store-bought soy milks and nut milks.
-Although it’s been used since about 600 BC in China, modern Carageenan is usually produced in a way that wouldn’t pass the kitchen test.
+You’ll find it in most store-bought soy milks and nut milks (and a bit more famously in toothpaste).
+Although it’s been used since about 600 BC in China, modern Carrageenan is usually produced in a way that wouldn’t pass the kitchen test.

-The Wikipedia page on carageenan is surprisingly helpful in walking through the various production methods, and it makes for an interesting read.
-Personally, I’ve discovered that carageenan upsets my stomach, so I’ve been avoiding it anyway.
+The Wikipedia page on carrageenan is surprisingly helpful in walking through the various production methods, and it makes for an interesting read.
+Personally, I’ve realized that carrageenan upsets my stomach, so I’ve been avoiding it anyway.

 Corn Starch